-At the end of your inventory you should be able to tell the sunset and sunrise direction, wind direction, noise direction.
-Also the site topography, access to site, possible egress and exit positioning, types of surrounding buildings should be noted.
+At the end of your inventory, you should be able to tell the sunset and sunrise direction, wind direction, noise direction.
+Also, the site topography, access to the site, possible egress and exit positioning, types of surrounding buildings should be noted.

 Special interest in the site location that can influence design such as water bodies, railway tracks etc can be documented.
 The site inventory is more like a detailed map of your site before design… and its existing condition.

-All the information you gather in site inventory will ultimately be used to analyse your site.
+All the information you gather in site inventory will ultimately be used to analyze your site.
 It will influence your design in terms of ventilation, lighting, building orientation.

 Also in your window sizing and shading, design layout, building height, wind direction and effect on the building, etc.

-Armed with these information you will identify similar works both foreign and local to study.
+Armed with this information you will identify similar works both foreign and local to study.

 You note the information from your design problems, site analysis and case studies and commence brainstorming.
 This should be on how to uniquely solve the problems identified.

 Here, you develop the underlying logic, thinking and reasoning that will inform your design.

 Design Concept implies an idea, or range of ideas, a development approach and a guiding principle.